 5. Make Training Accessible

-As such, learners should have the ability to complete training whenever they are.
+As such, learners should have the ability to complete training whenever and wherever they want.
 This is possible with today’s innovative learning technology.
 For example, Growth Engineering Learning App makes just-in-time learning easier than ever before.

 Together, these approaches supercharge accessibility, which helps you to create a more effective spaced learning experience for your learners.